STAT545-UBC-hw-2018-19/hw01-QinxinLin/README.md

 For the README.md file, I directly edited on Github, making some changes and commit them to the repo.
 The process was smooth and some markdown cheat-sheets like [this](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf) are very useful.

 For the hw01_gapminder.Rmd file, I directly worked in Rstudio and then pushed file to the github by using git functionality in the Rstudio.
-Using R Markdown was a simple process and [this website](https://rmarkdown.rstudio.com/lesson-1.html) is awesome.
+Using R Markdown is a simple process and [this website](https://rmarkdown.rstudio.com/lesson-1.html) is awesome.

 ## Final thanks